 Instructions to the editor:

 Please add the following sentence in Line 8, Page 431 in TGbe Draft D1.2:

-The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EHT PHY contains a CHANNEL_WIDTH parameter, which identifies the operating channel width and takes one of the values 20 MHz, 40 MHz, 80 MHz, 160 MHz, and 320 MHz.
-The PHY shall set dot11CurrentChannelWidth to the value of this parameter.
-The PHY shall set dot11EHTCurrentChannelWidthSet to a value that is obtained from the Supported Channel Width Set subfield of a transmitted EHT Capabilities element (see 9.4.2.295c (EHT Capabilities element))(#1540).
+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EHT PHY contains a CHANNEL_WIDTH parameter, which identifies the operating channel width and takes one of the values 20 MHz, 40 MHz, 80 MHz, 160 MHz, 320-1 MHz, and 320-2 MHz.
+The PHY shall set dot11EHTCurrentChannelWidth to the value of this parameter.